literallybenjam/SocietML/README.md

 These associate background and text colours with the name in question.
 These can only be set the first time a name appears, and cannot be changed later.

+The `data-societml-datetime` element can assign a date and/or time to each message.
+This should follow the syntax of the `datetime` attribute of the `<time>` element.

 Here is a sample type-MSG SocietML element:

 ```html